viswajithcn/assetmanager/README.md

 # Asset Manager (MERN Stack)

 This is a full-stack project scaffolded with the MERN stack (MongoDB, Express, React, Node.js).
+-Always check terminal output after running a command in terminal

 ## Structure
 - `server/` - Express backend with MongoDB